 - Conclusion In this section, the author presents brief conclusions from the results of research with suggestions for advanced researchers or general readers.
 A conclusion may cover the main points of the paper, but do not replicate the abstract in the conclusion.

-- References In writing the article, the author(s) are required to use reference management tools (Mendeley) in writing the citation and list of references.
+- References In writing the article, the author(s) are required to use reference management tools (Mendeley) in writing the citation and list of references (using APA style).
 Authors may use some flexible terms for the subheading following the main heading.

 The Journal of Accounting, Business and Management (JABM) is an international academic and double blind refereed journal.
 Submissions are initially screened to determine its appropriateness.
 Those considered inappropriate in totality, will be returned to the sender.
-Those considered appropriate will be acknowledged to author(s) and sent to two reviewers for comment and the final decision is made by journal editors in the light of reviewers' comments.
+Those considered appropriate will be acknowledged to author(s) and sent to one reviewer for comment and the final decision is made by journal editors in the light of reviewers' comments.
 The reviewing process generally takes between six to eight weeks to complete depending on the time of the year when submission is made.
 Afterwards, the author(s) will receive a notification of acceptance or rejection or a request for revision.
 In case of "request for revision", the author(s) should re-submit the revised manuscript within a period of six months from the date of "request for revision" notification, otherwise it will be considered as a new submission.
 The Editor has the right to make minor editorial proofs and changes in the article text that are necessary for journal's regulations.
-In order to subsidy the substantial cost of print, there is a publication fee of US$ 50 imposed on each manuscript that has been accepted for publication.
-A complimentary copy of the issue in which the manuscript appears will be supplied to the main (or contact) author.
 Contents of published articles represent solely the ideas of author(s).
 Editors as well as Board of Editors are not responsible for the views expressed by author(s).

 by the payment through bank transfer to the following address: